Introducing our brand new Rules Engine —

 The default page number is 1 (consequently, the link to the prev page is missing), and the default page size is 10.
 The maximum page size allowed is 25, but we recommend using a lower value unless strictly necessary.
 If you need to modify these default settings, use the page query parameter in your request.

 If you need to gather information about large sets of resources for analytics/reporting purposes, please avoid making multiple paginated requests to the related resource endpoint.
-Use exports instead, which are a best fit for that.
-Alternatively, you can also perform a search query using our Metrics API (at the moment limited to orders, carts, and returns).
+Use instead, which are a best fit for that.
+Alternatively, you can also perform a using our (at the moment limited to , , and ).

 Example